tcltk/tcl/doc/markdown/string.md

     : Any Unicode control character.

     [dict]
-    : Any proper dict structure, with optional surrounding whitespace.
-In case of improper dict structure, 0 is returned and the *varname* will contain the index of the "element" where the dict parsing fails, or -1 if this cannot be determined.
+    : [Any proper dict structure, with optional surrounding whitespace.
+In case of improper dict structure, 0 is returned and the *varname* will contain the index of the "element" where the dict parsing fails, or -1 if this cannot be determined.]{version="TIP501"}

     **digit**
     : Any Unicode digit character.
 Note that this includes characters outside of the \[0-9\] range.